-The SDI-12 multi-drop network requires only 3 wires to be connected between instruments for the communication of data.
-This ensures that the installation and use of the SDI-12 network is a very simple operation.
+The SDI-12 multi-drop network requires only 3 wires to be powered on.
+Upon receipt of the correct start measurement connected between instruments for the communication of data. command then then a scan of the sensors is made and data is This ensures that the installation and use of the SDI-12 network sent in turn to the data recorder.
+After all data is received the the is a very simple operation.
 The VibWire-108 is powered by the instruments are all powered off.
 SDI-12 network +12V and 0V supply operations.
 The SDI-12 network only goes active during a measurement operation and The image below shows how a simple multi-instrument system is switched off at any other time.
 The SDI-12 network is is connected together to a data logger. controlled by the data recorder.